We rank and review the 9 best mobile phone insurance companies to help you find the cover you need.

 LoveitCoverit's Premium mobile phone insurance is underwritten by AXA and is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
-On customer review site TrustPilot, LoveitCoverit currently has a 8.1/10 rating for its mobile phone insurance.
+On customer review site TrustPilot, LoveitCoverit currently has a 8.6/10 rating for its mobile phone insurance.

 Insurance2Go offers two tiers of cover: Standard and Full - the information in our table is based on Insurance2Go's Full cover.
 Insurance2Go will cover accidental damage, loss and theft in the Full cover.
 Unauthorised use is included for up to £1,000 in the Full policy.
 IPhones have to be covered on a separate iPhone policy.

 You can get a quote from Insurance2Go here.
 They offer a discount when you buy a yearly rather than a monthly policy.

 Insurance2Go's mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
 On customer review site TrustPilot, Insurance2Go currently has a 8.5/10 rating for its mobile phone insurance, based on over 4,000 reviews.

 Gadget Cover is a small UK company, offering insurance for phones, laptops and other gadgets.
 Its mobile phone insurance protects phones against theft, accidental damage, breakdown and unauthorised use, with loss cover as an additional extra.

 Gadget Cover's prices vary depending on the model and value of your mobile phone.

 Gadget Cover mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
 On customer review site TrustPilot, Gadget Cover has a 4.7/10 rating for its mobile phone insurance, based on hundreds of reviews.